-(i) This category includes derivatives used for economic hedging purposes, but which are not currently in a hedge accounting relationship, as well as valuation adjustments which are applied at a portfolio level and so are not allocated to individual hedge accounting relationships.
+(i) This category includes valuation adjustments which are applied at a portfolio level and so are not allocated to individual hedge accounting relationships.

 Although the LLP uses derivatives exclusively to hedge risk exposure in interest rates or exchange rates, volatility in the profit and loss account can still arise due to hedge accounting ineffectiveness or because hedge accounting is not achievable.
 Management recognise that this arises from the application of accounting rules which do not reflect the economic reality of the business and as such this volatility will continue period on period but will always trend back to zero over time.